NethermindEth/el-node-spec/docs/docs/spec/packaging/profiles.md

 ### `<api>`

-Defines the AVS Node API endpoint that the Node exposes following the [AVS Node API specification](/docs/category/avs-node-api).
+Defines the AVS Node API endpoint that the AVS Node exposes following the [AVS Node API specification](/docs/category/avs-node-api).

 ```yaml
 # Name of the docker-compose service exposing the API